eth-educators/ethstaker-guides/docs/pectra-features.md

 For these requests to work, the validator must be active on the consensus layer, and the withdrawal address must match the address sending the transaction.

 Various delays apply after performing an exit or withdrawal using this new mechanism.
 The network defines a maximum of 16 exit or withdrawal requests per block, with 2 being the target.
-To avoid hindering and prevent others from using this feature a queue and a fee market are used for rate limiting.
+To avoid hindering and prevent others from using this feature a fee is used for rate limiting.
 It gets exponentially more expensive to add more exit or withdrawal requests as the network processes more than 2 per block.
+Requests are added to a queue and they are processed in order on the next block with available room.

 ## More Blobs